Newport (city), Vermont: City government

 Municipal offices are located in the former National Guard Armory, 222 Main Street, Newport.

 Elected government consists of four aldermen with staggered two-year terms and a mayor.

 The city has a paid staff for tax assessment/zoning administrator, public works department, police, fire, recreation and parks, city attorney, and harbor master.

 There are decision-making boards which are filled by unpaid appointees: planning commission (5 people, three-year terms), harbor commission (5 people, two-year terms), development review board (nine people, three-year terms), and a recreation committee.

 There are normal officers for Vermont cities and sometimes towns, except they are appointed for cities: Delinquent tax collector, town service officer, animal control, health officer, tree warden, weigher of coal, inspector of wood and shingles, representative to NVDA (Northeastern Vermont Development Association) board, representative to EDC board (Vermont Economic Development Authority), and Fence Viewers.

 Budget (proposed 2014–2015) – $2.99 million.
 About $1 million is for the police force.

 In 2017, the Grand List (total of taxable property) was $399 million.
 About 25% of this is non-taxable, belonging to government and religious entities.

 Officials

 The city is governed under the mayor-council system.
-In 2020, its mayor is Paul Monette.
-The council is composed of Dan Ross, Melissa Pettersson, Kevin Charbonneau and John Wilson.
-The city clerk/treasurer is James D. Johnson, and the city manager is Laura Dolgin.
+In 2025, its mayor is Rick Ufford-Chase.
+The council is composed of Kevin Charboneau, Council President, Carter Finegan, Kevin Tochette, and John Monette.
+The city clerk/treasurer is James D. Johnson, and the city manager is empty.